 The Only Woman

-On my last day, I decided to take side roads rather than jump on the superhighway.
-I saw a facility with a sign that said “Trump Digs Coal,” and pulled off the road to make a plan.
-Along came a truck driven by a woman.
+I saw a facility with a sign that said “Trump Digs Coal” and pulled off the road to make a plan.
+A massive truck appeared that was driven by a woman.
 I was drawn to her Chevrolet tattoo on one arm and a large oval-shaped scar on the other.

 Sweet teens hanging at the firehouse.
 None had interest in working in coal.